“Living with the limitations of fibromyalgia is a fine balancing act.”

 Category 2: Once In A While

-This category is reserved for things that bother me just enough to say no if I need to.
-If it’s an activity that I don’t enjoy or that I know causes me pain, I don’t do it unless it’s a special occasion.
-(Examples: (Weddings, family reunions, and get-togethers all fall under this category, as do performing on stage, and attending certain events throughout the year.)
+Category 2 is reserved for things that bother me just enough to say no if I need to.
+If it’s an activity that I know causes me pain, I don’t do it unless it’s a special occasion.

 Category 3: Maybe, But Today Is Not A Good Day To Try